dotnet/spa-templates/CONTRIBUTING.md

 # How to contribute

+## Update existing templates

+You can submit changes for templates in this repo by submitting a pull request.
+If you make changes to any `content/*/.template.config/template.json` files, build locally and include any `content/*/.template.config/localize/` changes in your pull request.
+(Your build may update the strings in those files for later localization.)

 ## Add to the community ASP.NET Core SPA templates list

 You can add a project template to the community-owned ASP.NET Core SPA templates listing by submitting a pull request to update [README.md](https://github.com/dotnet/spa-templates/blob/main/README.md).

 Please ensure your pull request adheres to the following: